-Elizabeth Freer is a creative management consultant (dialogue, LLC) with over 20 years’ experience providing strategic leadership to facilitate complex processes and projects to completion.
-She holds a B.A. from The College of Wooster and a Certificate in Non-Profit Management from Case Western Reserve University.
-After moving to Spearfish in 2016, she managed ArtCentral at The Matthews Opera House.
+Elizabeth Freer (she/her) is a creative management consultant (dialogue, LLC) with over 20 years’ experience providing strategic leadership to facilitate complex processes and projects to completion.
+She holds a B.A. from The College of Wooster and a Graduate Certificate in Non-Profit Management from Case Western Reserve University.
+Since moving to Spearfish in 2016, she has managed projects with a variety of organizations including South Dakota Area Health Education Center, South Dakota Science and Technology Authority, San Francisco Lighthouse for the Blind and Visually Impaired, The Matthews Opera House, and KQED.
 She enjoys knitting, hiking, and building connections in our community.

-Ayesha Meer joins Spearfish and makeSPACE from Johannesburg, South Africa.
+Ayesha Meer (she/her) joins Spearfish and makeSPACE from Johannesburg, South Africa.
 She brings insights on education, gender justice and community organizing.
-Most recently she taught Political Studies at the University of the Witwatersrand in Johannesburg.
+She serves as the Executive Director of Artemis House in Spearfish.
+Previously she taught Political Studies at the University of the Witwatersrand in Johannesburg.
 She loves knitting and baking bread and hopes to share these joys with others.
 She holds an MPA in Public & Non-profit Management from New York University, which she completed on a Fulbright scholarship.

 Petrika Peters (she/her) is a Spearfish native with a background in wilderness therapy, community organizing, environmental justice, and non-profit development.
 Petrika holds a B.A. from The Evergreen State College and an M.A in environmental policy from Northern Arizona University.
 Petrika is an avid social justice advocate and outdoor enthusiast committed to ensuring our community is welcoming and empowering to those on the margins.